What Do I Do If Social Security Stops my Benefits Because I am a "Fleeing Felon"?

 State that you can show "good cause," but you need more time to get evidence.
-The SSA will give you up to an extra 90 days to get this evidence.
+The SSA will give you up to 90 more days to get evidence.

 State that you do not have a warrant and that the SSA identified the wrong person.

-State that you have satisfied the warrant and provide proof.
+Provide proof that you have satisfied the warrant.